chvostek/shelltools/README.md

 	for permission and available space.
 If tests for any files fail, then no files are copied and temporary files are removed.

+**dedup** deduplicates files with hard links

+	dedup -h
+	dedup [-nv] [dir/ ...]

+	Deduplicates all files in given directories using hard links.
+	File similarity is based on a hash calculated with b2sum or md5.
+	Older files are hardlinked to newer files.